HashakGik/BulletHell-RMMV/tutorials/emitter_js.md

 If we are shooting with `duty_cycle = 1` (100%), our circle will contain exactly `n` bullets, fired with a `2 * Math.PI / n` angle between each other.

-To achieve a different duty cycle, we need to "erase" some of those bullets (and obtaining an actual number of bullets on screen less than `n`, e.g. for a 40% duty cycle we would have `n * 0.4` bullets and `n * 0.6` "empty spaces").
+To achieve a different duty cycle, we need to "erase" some of those bullets (obtaining an actual number of bullets on screen less than `n`, e.g. for a 40% duty cycle we would have `n * 0.4` bullets and `n * 0.6` "empty spaces").

 Since we want our bullets to be evenly spaced, we divide our `on` and `off` areas into `pulses`, each one containing `pulseWidth = n / pulses` "slots", with only `dutyCount = pulseWidth * dutyCycle` bullets in them (and therefore `pulseWidth - dutyCount` "empty spaces" after the bullets).